 Storage and freezing instructions

 Store it in an airtight container at room temperature for up to 4 days.
 You can also freeze it by wrapping it tightly with aluminum or plastic wrap and placing it in freezer bags or containers.
 Freeze for up to 2 months.
 You can thaw it by placing it on the kitchen counter in an airtight container overnight or reheat it if you want to toast it.
-Instead of freezing, you can use leftovers to make a French toast casserole.
+Instead of freezing, you can use leftovers to make Air Fryer French Toast or French toast casserole.

 Sourdough Brioche Recipe